Skip to main content

 Hourly Employees

-hourly employees are permitted to work remotely according to the Flexibility In the Workplace Policy 6.6.13.
+Hourly employees are permitted to work remotely according to the Flexibility In the Workplace Policy 6.6.13.
 However, employees and supervisors are still required to comply with all timekeeping and overtime regulations defined by policy.
 Hourly employees who work remotely are required to be cognizant of these policies and structure their remote work just as they would in a typical workplace.
 Hourly employees may be managed by results, supervisors must ensure accurate recording of hours worked.
 For employees who are represented by a collective bargaining agreement, it is important to refer to the particular contract for related language on this topic.

 Types of suitable work for hourly staff